pbudzik/bytecask/README.md

 index will have to be re-read to memory.
 This may improve overall resources management/scalabilty at the price of occasional activation.
 * Blob store - internal architecture has inherent limitation as to the value size as it is internally represented as an array of bytes.
 It means that blobs (files included) cannot be easily stored.
-The blob store function breaks blob value to down to segments so that multiple segments (plus a descriptor entry) altogether hold the value.
+The blob store function of the API breaks blob's value down to segments so that multiple segments (plus a descriptor entry) altogether hold the value.
+Storing and retrieving relys on streams rather than on values as the value by definition is large.
 * Eviction/Expiration - eviction is a mechanism to manage which entries should be removed, expiration is removal based on time.
 ### Benchmark ####